IoT Development Case Study: CUJO The Smart Firewall

 CUJO wasn't the first startup initiated and run by the Client; he was an experienced entrepreneur with rich expertise in consumer tech, business development, and global e-commerce.
 From the beginning we communicated directly, and he showed deep understanding of product development and promotion.
 His crowdfunding campaign gathered significantly more than expected.
 It was a compelling proof that a product like CUJO was highly relevant and interesting.
 Later on, the Client assigned a product owner from his team—and this is the way we have been working together ever since.

 Our main task was implementation and successful delivery of iOS and Android apps that would interact with the CUJO device.
 We got the general idea of the system and the particular work that would be done by MobiDev.
-As usual, things started with the UI/UX stage, making design sketches for iOS and Android apps.
+As usual, things started with the UI/UX design stage, making design sketches for iOS and Android apps.
 The Client's designer provided us with a design guide, and we updated our works to make the design consistent with other parts of the software project.

 The functionality of our minimum viable product was conceived as the simplest and most valuable set of features that we would implement before CUJO devices would appear on shelves of e-shops.
 We had general understanding of what the final product is going to be and what features would be there, but we had space for changes and improvements of the product.
-This allowed us to be flexible and instantly process any information received from experts and the market during our iterative development.
+This allowed us to be flexible and instantly process any information received from experts and the market during iterative development.

 Taking a look into the mobile app development process